Carbonite Online Storage Review

 b) for another $20 a month, I can get my calls answered immediately.

-I then spend the next TWENTY MINUTES on hold listening to beg notices to upgrade to VIP customer status.
+I then spend the next TWENTY MINUTES on hold listening to beg notices to upgrade to VIP customer status which also lets me know that I’m the “first” caller in line.

 In the end, I did get through, I did get my password reset and I did backup the files to my other PC.
 However, I still have a really bad taste in my mouth over the whole VIP customer service deal.